ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 A Mother&#x27;s InfluEncE.
 Mothers, think not that you have no in­
 fluence over your children.
 Though it be
-gentle and quiet, it is non
+gentle and quiet, it is none
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_graniteville_ver01:data:sn84023200:00280777651:1868061701:0538/pct:73.006724,25.144175,11.604227,16.450404/!600,600/0/default.jpg"/>
 </td>